Return to EMSOA Home Page

 high school and/or middle school soccer referee, the first

 step is to attend a class-room style training session.

 Next scheduled training sessions

 conference for the 2023 - 2024 school year.

 Requirements: Be 18 years old as of the start of the Fall soccer season, have an interest in serving the student athletes and be able to pass a background check.
 Prior experience in playing , coaching or refereeing soccer at any level is useful but not necessary.

-OTHER ASSOCIATIONS: Although EMSOA is the largest NFHS referee association in Massachusetts (600+ members), there are several other Massachusetts NFHS referee associations (with another 400+ members) and many more across the country.
+OTHER ASSOCIATIONS: Although EMSOA is the largest NFHS referee association in Massachusetts (600+ members), there are several other Massachusetts NFHS referee associations (with a combined membership of 1000+ members) and many more across the country.
 You may do your training at any one of the Massachusetts associations and then do games in the area of any other Massachusetts association.
 The rules are the same; the commitment to excellence is the same.
 Only the area covered is different.

 If you are interested in being a referee for college games, please go to New England Intercollegiate Soccer Officials Association (NCAA) which trains and certifies soccer referees for college games played under NCAA rule.
 EMSOA is mutually aligned with New England Intercollegiate Soccer Officials Association, but EMSOA does not certify referees for college games.